emircihangir/Private-Notes/README.md

 ## How does it work?

-Texts are encrypted via the Advanced Encryption Standard (AES), and stored using localstorage.
-It only consists of one html file.
+Texts are encrypted via the Advanced Encryption Standard (AES), and stored using 'window.localstorage'.
+It only consists of one HTML file.